 October 24 LEADERSHIP

 Every team needs an athlete who will take leadership in tough situations.
 This type of athlete is consistent, and the other players already know what to expect from him.
 When the going gets tough, others turn to him.
 As a follower of Christ, this should be the type of person we strive to be.
 So consistent in our walk with God that others know what to expect from us.
 Others have already been watching us, and our actions have created expectations, good or bad.
-When people look at your life, do they turn to you in difficult situations?
+Give an example of someone who has turned to you for help after seeing how you live?

 2 Timothy 2:22-3:17